ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter21.md

 Lán WàngJī didn’t answer any of Wèi WúXiàn’s questions; instead, he asked, “Wèi Yīng, do you feel any change in your body?”

 Wèi WúXiàn then said, “Ah!
 That’s right!
-Lán Zhàn, I formed a golden core.”
+Lán Zhàn, I formed a Golden Core.”

 Then, while smiling, he took the end part of Lán WàngJī’s forehead ribbon and began to fidget with it.

-“Just by playing with me only once, I was able to form a golden core,” he said.
+“Just by playing with me only once, I was able to form a Golden Core,” he said.
 “Lán Zhàn, why are you so amazing?
 How about playing with me once more?”

 Lán WàngJī, however, introduced another topic: “Wèi Yīng, is your body all right?
 Do you feel any discomfort?”